 Read our full JBL Charge 5 review.

-Looking to really go big?
+Looking to go big?
 The UE Hyperboom is the best Bluetooth speaker for large gatherings, thanks to its massive size and big, booming audio output.
-This 14-inch tall speaker offers huge, balanced sound that's especially ideal for barbecues and outdoor parties.
+This 14-inch tall speaker offers a big and balanced sound that's especially ideal for barbecues and outdoor parties.

 The Hyperboom is as rugged as it is big, with IPX4 water resistance for surviving splashes.
 And you'll get 24 hours of battery life for keeping the outdoor tunes going all day and night long.
-Pair that with seamless Bluetooth connectivity and plenty of volume, and you have the ultimate speaker for filling a big area with great sound.
+Pair that with seamless Bluetooth connectivity and plenty of volume, and you have the ultimate speaker for filling a large outdoor space with great sound.